KCErb/lucky-hasura-docker/README.md

     git grep -l 'PROJECT_NAME' | xargs sed -i '' -e 's/PROJECT_NAME/foo_bar/g'
     git grep -l 'SWARM_NAME' | xargs sed -i '' -e 's/SWARM_NAME/foo_bar/g'

 Once that's done, you can move (almost) all of the files over to your lucky app.
-I recommend removing some files from the lucky repo since they are intended for a different dev workflow:
+The following excerpt assumes your project and LHD are setup next to eachother from some repo such as `git/lucky-hasura-docker` and `git/foo_bar`.
+It removes all of the Lucky scripts in `foo_bar/script` because as of this version, those are not needed in LHD development.
+It also removes the `Procfile`s and copies almost everything from LHD to `foo_bar`:

 ```
 rm -rf foo_bar/script